Notes and Tips

 Step 2c - Schedule the Initial Load Zeros Rule

-To perform an initial "all zeroes" load, you'll need to schedule the rule as follows:
+To perform an initial "all zeroes" load, you must schedule the rule as follows:

 - Schedule for start of the week (typically Sunday).
 Refer to your usage configuration to confirm.